 Because drug crimes are such serious offenses, the most important step you can take is to seek counsel from a skilled Tampa drug crime attorney.
 When you come to our legal team at Thomas & Paulk, you can rest assured that we have the experience and ability to help.

 We are an effective drug crime defense team because:

 - We have over four decades of combined experience.

 - We have handled over 7,000 criminal cases.

-- We have worked as police officers and prosecutors.
+- We have experience as former prosecutors.

 - We provide individualized attention to every client.

 - We are prepared, around the clock, to fight for your rights.